Inductees

 Brad Watson

-Splitting time between the National Hockey League and American Hockey League, Watson would go on to officiate the 1995, 1996, 1997, 1998, and 1999 American Hockey League Calder Cup Championships and also the International Hockey Leagues’ 1997 Turner Cup Finals.
+Splitting time between the NHL and American Hockey League, Watson would go on to officiate the 1995, 1996, 1997, 1998, and 1999 American Hockey League Calder Cup championships and also the International Hockey Leagues’ 1997 Turner Cup finals.

 Watson had many milestones during his career, among them were refereeing the Stanley Cup finals in 2003, 2004, 2006, 2007, 2008, 2012, 2013, and 2014.
 This also included being selected as an official for the NHL All-Star Game in both 1997 and 2008.
 Perhaps his biggest achievement was officiating at the 2010 Winter Olympics in Vancouver.